epam/EPAM-AI-RUN-Marketplace/README.md

 ### 2.3.
 External connections
 ✓ Firewall or SG and NACLs of EKS cluster allow outbound access to:
-*  EPAM AI/Run™ for AWS Migration and Modernization container registry – <Need Update>
+*  EPAM AI/Run™ for AWS Migration and Modernization container registry – **709825985650.dkr.ecr.us-east-1.amazonaws.com/epam-systems/codemie**
 * 3rd party container registries – quay.io, docker.io, registry.developer.zurich/data.com
 * Any service you're planning to use with EPAM AI/Run™ for AWS Migration and Modernization (for example, GitHub instance)